mizarzulfa/Discord-jipity/readme.md

 ## GUI for exe file
  In progress, creating a graphical user interface for an executable file with user input boxes for OpenAI key and Discord bot API key.

+## Private Token Configuration

+This guide explains how to configure the `privateToken.py` file in your project to store and access your API keys securely.

 ### How To Get Started